khiem-doan/Trillium/README.md

 - headers working is my short report scraper + my SEC scraper.

 TO RUN THE CODE
--run supervisor.py which should run headers + news scrape -In order to do so, you will have to download a lot of packages on Pycharm Community version.
+- run supervisor.py which should run headers + news scrape
+- In order to do so, you will have to download a lot of packages on Pycharm Community version.
 Install all of those (the list is literally on the top of headers, news scrape, and supervisor, so do that.
-If you fail to do this step it won't run, and you failed the really basic IQ test.
+If you fail to do this step it won't run, and you failed the IQ test.
 - if you want to run news scrape and headers at the same time, just run the supervisor script.
 That puts all the output into one big code output
 - But if you want to have separate code output for both, run headers, then run news scrape.
 It's your choice, but I find running supervisor saves me space
 - The sound alerts I downloaded manually.
 For you they will probably just be beeps.
 Download and save the sounds through Balbakoa and save them under the same name I have them as if you want them to work specifically - for example, for SEC 8ks, saying the word "SEC" instead of just beeping.